Jessica Matten: Other activities

-Matten has worked for over 25 years in suicide prevention and addiction counseling for Native communities, particularly for youth.
+Matten has worked for over 25 years in suicide prevention and addiction counseling for native communities, particularly for youth.

-She is a co-founder of Counting Coup Indigenous Film Academy (CCIFA), an educational environment for creative work, where emerging and aspiring First Nations, Métis and Inuit artists can gain expertise and experience in film.
+She is a co-founder of the Counting Coup Indigenous Film Academy (CCIFA), an educational environment for creative work, where emerging and aspiring First Nations, Métis and Inuit artists can gain expertise and experience in film.
 Partnered with Old Sun Community College, it also offers training for stunt combat.

 She has been additionally characterized as "a Cree community organiser who runs the viral campaign #N8Vgirls, to publicise the same issue as #mmiw (Missing and Murdered Indigenous Women), a Canadian hashtag campaign on Twitter to honour the lives of those who have been devalued and discarded by the nation-state as well as by individual (predominantly white male) agents of violence."

 Personal life

 Matten resides in her hometown, Edmonton.
-Although she is very private about her personal life, she shared social media posts that she was dating Brendt Thomas Diabo, a Mohawk actor, artist and rock musician.
+Although she is generally private about her personal life, she shared social media posts that she was dating Brendt Thomas Diabo, a Mohawk actor, artist and rock musician.
 Both of them performed in the Netflix series Frontier.
+She runs an indigenous wellness and fitness company with her family called Lemon Cree.
+She also runs a campaign called #N8Vgirls to help spread awareness about the murdered and missing indigenous women in Canada.